yaroslav-korotaev/hurp/README.md

 ## Usage

-Library exports classes `Module` and `App`, that designed to be overridden.
+Library exports classes `Module` and `App` which are designed to be overridden.

 ```js
 const hurp = require('hurp');